Gallery North announces our campaign to build the

 The Terence Netter Creative Center will also feature a welcoming new café that will serve as a daily destination and invite community members to engage in Gallery North’s diverse programming.

 Adjacent to the café, there will be a community art library, housing a significant collection of art books available to the public for learning, as well as information about Terence Netter, his life and his art.
-Out back, the new facility will also include an outdoor performance area for live music, films, and art performances, with plentiful outdoor seating on a naturally sloped, grassy hill.
+The new facility and our existing buildings will together define an expansive new green space for gatherings and relaxation.

 The Terence Netter Creative Center will expand Gallery North’s campus and deepen its impact.
 It will be a space where community meets creativity, and will ensure that a new generation of artists has the resources it needs to, in Terence Netter’s words, “create their own vision of art.”